 About Dr. Stephanie Sarkis

-Dr. Sarkis is a bestselling author and an American Mental Health Counselors Association Diplomate and Clinical Mental Health Specialist in Child and Adolescent Counseling – one of only 20 in the U.S. She is a Florida Supreme Court Certified Family and Circuit Civil Mediator.
+Dr. Stephanie Sarkis is a therapist in Tampa specializing in ADHD, anxiety, & gaslighting.
+Dr. Sarkis is also a bestselling author and an American Mental Health Counselors Association Diplomate and Clinical Mental Health Specialist in Child and Adolescent Counseling – one of only 20 in the U.S. She is a Florida Supreme Court Certified Family and Circuit Civil Mediator.
 Dr. Sarkis is also a Licensed Mental Health Counselor and a National Certified Counselor.
 She is a blogger for Psychology Today and The Huffington Post.
 Dr. Sarkis has a PhD, EdS, and MEd in Mental Health Counseling from the University of Florida.
 She maintains a private practice in Tampa, Florida, where she specializes in attention deficit hyperactivity disorder (ADHD), anxiety disorders, and gaslighting.
 Dr. Sarkis facilitates collaborative divorce.

 Dr. Stephanie Sarkis is the best-selling author of: Natural Relief for Adult ADHD: Complementary Strategies for Increasing Focus, Attention, and Motivation With or Without Medication ; 10 Simple Solutions to Adult ADD: How to Overcome Chronic Distraction & Accomplish Your Goals (2nd edition); Adult ADD: A Guide for the Newly Diagnosed; ADD and Your Money: A Guide to Personal Finance for Adults with Attention Deficit Disorder; and Making the Grade with ADD: A Student’s Guide to Succeeding in College with Attention Deficit Disorder.